 Is Full-Spectrum CBD A Drug?

-While there is no other FDA-approved science that confirms any other medicinal use of CBD, there is some evidence to suggest that CBD may be helpful to people with inflammation, anxiety, panic, obsessive-compulsive disorder, and sleep.
+While no FDA-approved science confirms the medicinal use of full-spectrum CBD, there is some evidence suggesting that CBD may be helpful to people with inflammation, anxiety, panic, obsessive-compulsive disorder, and sleep.

 Why Would You Consume Full-Spectrum CBD?

 You might consider full-spectrum CBD products if you:

 - Prefer the complete CBD experience